Antarctica and its waters are home to plants and microbes including lichens, mosses and liverworts, algae, kelp and microscopic organisms.

-Antarctica is a continental land mass of around 14,000,000km2, 98% of which is covered by ice up to 4.7km thick.
-It is a polar desert and is the driest continent on earth.
+98% of Antarctica's continental land mass is covered by ice up to 4.7km thick.
+It is the driest continent on earth — a polar desert.
 Most precipitation falls as snow, largely restricted to the region less than 300km from the Antarctic coast.
 The annual precipitation is approximately 200–500 mm.
 The Antarctic Peninsula receives about 900mm of precipitation a year while the Eastern Antarctic plateau may only receive around 50mm a year.
-Except for the northern Peninsula, even in summer daytime temperatures rarely exceed 0°C.
+Except for the northern Peninsula, daytime temperatures rarely exceed 0°C, even in summer.

 Two flowering plants (a grass and a small cushion-forming plant) are found on the northern and western parts of the Antarctic Peninsula.

-Terrestrial plant life in Antarctica is restricted to three main habitat types.
+Terrestrial plant life in Antarctica is found in three types of habitats:

 - Permanent snow free areas with little precipitation.